Dherya11/Dherya11/README.md

 💡 Aspiring Developer: Passionate about solving problems and building efficient solutions.

-🌱 Currently Learning: Enhancing my skills in C, Python, and MySQL.
+🌱 Currently Learning: Enhancing my skills in python and game dev

 💼 Open to Collaborations: Looking forward to working on innovative and meaningful projects.